How Long Do Solar Panels Last?

 You should absolutely clean your solar panels, which many homeowners don’t assume is the case.
 Some professionals recommend different lengths of time between cleanings.
 Again, this comes down to where you are located.
 But it’s common to clean your panels at least once, if not two times a year.

 The reason for the cleaning?
 To allow each panel to get maximum exposure from the sun’s UV rays.
 Think of it like a filter on your HVAC system.
-The more gunk blocking the way, the less air (or energy) will pass through.

 This can maximize the efficiency of your solar panels.
 Over time, this can benefit you tremendously.
 This is true whether storing power in a battery or working with a local utility on net metering excess.
 It is especially true when it comes to simply increasing the amount of energy coming into your home.